Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Jörg Schmiedmayer and L\'eonce Dupays for their valuable feedback.
-We also thank Paola Ruggiero, Julia Math\'e, Nicky Kai Hong Li, and Giuseppe Vitagliano for insightful discussions.
-This work was supported by the start-up grant of the Nanyang Assistant Professorship of Nanyang Technological University, Singapore.
+We also thank Paola Ruggiero, Maximilian Prüfer, Giuseppe Vitagliano, Julia Math\'e, Nicky Kai Hong Li, and Tiang Bi Hong for insightful discussions.
+This work was supported by the start-up grant of the Nanyang Assistant Professorship of Nanyang Technological University, Singapore, and the Tier 2 grant from Ministry of Education, Singapore.